Classic Chocolate Chip Cookies

 - Stir in chocolate chips/chunks.
 Add chocolate and then mix until incorporated.

 - Portion.
-Use a cookie scoop or spoon to portion, then roll into rounds and place on a sheet pan lined with parchment.
+Use a cookie scoop or spoon to portion and roll into rounds.
+Place cookie dough balls on a baking sheet pan lined with parchment.

 - Bake.
-Bake at 375° for 9-11 minutes.
-Cookies are done when they have golden edges and centers that are set but not at all browned.
+Bake at 375° for 9-11 minutes (7-9 minutes for smaller cookies).
+Cookies are done when the edges are nicely golden brown and the centers are set and just barely beginning to brown.

 Then, enjoy!
 And I know you will.
 These chocolate chip cookies are my most favorite!

-Here are all of my favorite cookie tips to help make your next batch of cookies the best!
+Here are all of my favorite cookie tips to help make your next batch of cookies the best.
+15 years baking experience has paid off— don’t skip this section!

 - Start with butter that is slightly soft at room temperature but not at all melted.
 Your finger should leave a small indent when pressed, but should not easily press through the butter.
 If your butter is too warm, your cookies will spread more in the oven than they should.

-- Use both chocolate chips AND chocolate chunks, or use chocolate chips of different sizes.
-This way you get small pieces of chocolate that almost disappear into the cookie, and other large puddles of melted chocolate.
+- Use both chocolate chips AND chocolate chunks/chocolate chocolate, or use chocolate chips of different sizes.
+This way you get small pieces of chocolate that almost disappear into the cookie, and other large “puddles” of melted chocolate.

 - I prefer to use a cookie scoop to evenly portion cookies.
-A #20 scoop (3 Tbsp) is my favorite size to get crisp edges while the middles stay soft, but you can use #40 (1.5 Tbsp) for smaller cookies.
+A large #20 scoop 3 Tbsp is my favorite size to get crisp edges while the middles stay soft, but you can use medium #40 1.5 Tbsp for smaller cookies.

 - If cookies come out slightly misshapen, use a spatula to press them back into a circle right after they come out of the oven.
 See more of my tips for how to bake pretty cookies.